Europe's antitrust chief says fences hurt economies, consumers

 People who put their faith in fences instead of open markets are going about it the wrong way, European Competition Commissioner Margrethe Vestager told a conference in Copenhagen.

-"Those defences will not help.
+"Those defenses will not help.
 They'll only weaken our economies and increase prices for consumers, without giving people any more control over their own lives," she said, without referring to Trump directly.

 "But when people have the sense that markets aren't listening to their needs, then we shouldn't be surprised if they start to look for radical alternatives."

-She is also investigating other major U.S. companies, such as Internet search giant Google and mobile chipset maker Qualcomm, with both companies facing potential sanctions this year for alleged breaches of EU antitrust rules.
+She is also investigating other major U.S. companies, such as Internet search giant Google (GOOGL.O) and mobile chipset maker Qualcomm (QCOM.O), with both companies facing potential sanctions this year for alleged breaches of EU antitrust rules.

-U.S. online retailer Amazon is also in Vestager's sight over its tax deal with Luxembourg. ($1 = 0.9354 euros)
+U.S. online retailer Amazon (AMZN.O) is also in Vestager's sight over its tax deal with Luxembourg.